FTSE 100 rises on industrials boost; Trainline slumps

-The blue-chip index rose 0.2%, with Experian jumping 4.1% to the top of the index, a day after its upbeat quarterly revenue forecast.
+The blue-chip index (.FTSE) rose 0.2%, with Experian (EXPN.L) jumping 4.1% to the top of the index, a day after its upbeat quarterly revenue forecast.

-However, gains on the index were capped by Tesco, GlaxoSmithKline, and Unilever, which fell as they traded ex-dividend.
+However, gains on the index were capped by Tesco (TSCO.L), GlaxoSmithKline (GSK.L), and Unilever (ULVR.L), which fell as they traded ex-dividend.

-The domestically focussed mid-cap FTSE 250 advanced 0.1%.
-Publisher Future surged 8.1% to the top of index after Deutsche Bank raised its price target on the stock.
+The domestically focussed mid-cap FTSE 250 (.FTMC) advanced 0.1%.
+Publisher Future (FUTR.L) surged 8.1% to the top of index after Deutsche Bank raised its price target on the stock.

 "Today's move is quite indicative of an advanced carry trade in the sense every setback is seen as an opportunity," said Sebastien Galy, senior macro strategist at Nordea Asset Management.